17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 These swim-out suites are pretty cool, right?
 (Credit: Sonesta Ocean Point Resort)

-Add to that 24-hour room service, two exclusive à la carte restaurants and access to additional restaurants and facilities at neighboring Sonesta Maho Beach Resort (see #11 below), and you have the ideal escape for a honeymoon or romantic long weekend away.
+• Lots of dining choices – Enjoy 24-hour room service, three exclusive à la carte restaurants and access to additional facilities at the family-friendly Sonesta Maho Beach Resort next door.

 Fine dining restaurant with blue table cloths and ocean view at Sonesta Ocean Point Resort, St. Martin